Pavan Rangani

 Zero trust network access rejects the assumption that anything inside the corporate network perimeter is trustworthy.
 Instead, every request to every application is authenticated, authorized, and inspected based on identity, device posture, and contextual signals, regardless of whether the request originates from a coffee shop or a corporate office.
 This model originated at Google with the BeyondCorp paper in 2014 and has since been productized by Cloudflare, Tailscale, Google IAP, and a dozen other vendors.

 However, ZTNA is not a product purchase; it is an architecture migration.
-In this guide I will share the patterns from our migration of a 4,200-employee organization off a legacy SSL VPN, including the device posture pipeline, the per-application authorization model, and the parallel-run strategy that prevented a single outage during cutover.
+This guide shares the patterns common to migrating a multi-thousand-employee organization off a legacy SSL VPN, including the device posture pipeline, the per-application authorization model, and the parallel-run strategy that prevents outages during cutover.

 ZTNA vs SASE vs VPN: Drawing the Lines